How to Write a Meta Title for Your Equestrian Website

-Meta titles, often known as SEO titles, are essential for your website’s SEO.
-However, many equine business owners aren’t sure what they are, why they are necessary or how to write them.
-Our handy guide shows you how to write a meta title for your equestrian business.
+Meta titles, often known as SEO titles or title tags, are essential for your website’s SEO.
+However, many small business owners aren’t sure what they are, why they are necessary or how to write them.
+In this guide, I will show you how to write a meta title for your small business, and offer some SEO title best practices.

 This guide covers: